eqcorrscan/EQcorrscan/README.md

 *You will likely need sudo/root permissions to run this command.*

 If you have any issues installing please let me know.

-You will need to install openCV separately using (on Linux):
+You will need to install openCV (note that currently only openCV2 is tested, we plan on switching to openCV3 by default soon once the install is smoothed, this will ease transitions to python3.x) separately using (on Linux):

 ```bash
 apt-get install python-opencv